 • Get friendly.
 When speaking with co-workers or patients, Ausmed suggests indulging in some ice-breaking chitchat on a topic that is not emotionally charged.
 This gives you the opportunity to connect with co-workers and patients.
 You want to position yourself as a friendly face who is there to help.

 • Ease their fears.
-Recognize that people who are responding to you with a great deal of emotion are communicating from a place of fear.
-You are in a unique position to hear them out and respond with kindness, caring and understanding.
+Recognize that people responding to you with a great deal of emotion are communicating from a place of fear.
+You are uniquely positioned to hear them out and respond with kindness, caring, and understanding.
 That patient’s angry family member is most likely worried more about their loved one’s present health than anything else.

 • Listen carefully.
 When engaging with patients and peers, listen carefully.
 Ask questions if you don’t understand or need more information.
-If a patient says something that sends up a red flag, politely ask them to further explain.
+If a patient says something that sends a red flag, politely ask them to explain further.
 Silence is okay as patients overcome their fears to give you relevant details that could assist in their treatment.

 • Speak up and be clear.
 If you see something, say something.
 Communicate with respect while putting patient safety first.
 There can also be issues with bullying or hazing in a medical setting, particularly between seasoned staff and newer people.
 There is no place for this behavior in a professional environment.